-7. This rule should require monthly meetings specifying the day, the hour and the place the meetings are to be held and should include this sentence: "The meeting shall close not later than ...... o'clock."
-Promptness in the beginning and ending of meetings should be strictly enforced and regular attendance continually urged.
+7. This rule should require monthly meetings specifying the day, the hour and the place the meetings are to be held and should include this sentence: "The meeting shall close not later than______o'clock."

 8. In this rule the voting body should be defined as: